Brandeis Intramural Sports Policies and Procedures

 - Women’s - Composed of individual women or women’s teams

 - CoEd - Composed of teams consisting of a minimum number of players of each gender.
-When participating in this division the male to female ratio can never be higher then 2:1.
+When participating in this division the male to female ratio can never be higher then 2:1, unless otherwise noted in the rules.

 - Open – Composed of teams consisting of each gender with no minimum or maximum.
 Teams of all males may compete against teams of all females or any mix of genders.